CleverCloud/doc.clever-cloud.com/deploy/application/java/java-maven.md

 ### Mandatory configuration

-The `clevercloud/maven.json` (maven.json file in clevercloud folder which is at the root of you application) file must contain the _goal_ field to indicate how to start your application:
+The `clevercloud/maven.json` (maven.json file in clevercloud folder which is at the root of your repository) file must contain the _goal_ field to indicate how to start your application:

 ```json
   {